What You Need to Know Before Closing a Credit Card

 After about a month, you can check your credit reports and confirm that the card account is reported as closed by you.
 Then, using scissors or a shredder, dispose of the card.

-Consider before you close
+Consider before you close a credit card

 A few financial insights for your life